Frequently Asked Questions

 Can you provide an appraisal for the IRS?

 Yes.
 The IRS states that "a qualified appraiser is an individual with verifiable education and experience in valuing the type of property for which the appraisal is performed."
-As an Accredited Member of the International Society of Appraisers with Bachelor of Arts and Masters degrees in Art History, we are qualified appraisers, providing USPAP compliant appraisals for our clients.
+As a Certified Member of the International Society of Appraisers with Bachelor of Arts and Masters degrees in Art History, Pamela is a qualified appraiser, providing USPAP compliant appraisals for our clients.

 Do you travel for projects?